 Balloon mortgages should come with a lower interest rate than either fixed-rate or adjustable-rate mortgages, making them a cheaper loan for the right consumers.

 Those consumers who plan to live in a home for only a short period of time, might do well to take out a balloon mortgage.
 Say they plan to move in three years.
 They can take out a five-year balloon mortgage at a lower interest rate and then sell their home long before that massive balloon payment becomes due.

-This can also be an option for someone who gets large bonuses but a more moderate salary.
-A balloon loan would allow the monthly mortgage payments to fit into their budget and then they could use the larger yearly lump sums toward the balloon payment.
+This can also be an option for people who gets large bonuses but a more moderate salary.
+A balloon loan would allow the monthly mortgage payments to fit into their budget, and then they could use the larger yearly lump sums toward the balloon payment.

 There is a big risk associated with a balloon mortgage, though.
 Most homeowners who don’t plan to sell their homes before the balloon payment is due expect to refinance their balloon loan to a standard fixed-rate or adjustable-rate mortgage before facing that big payment.

 And that is often the best move if you can’t afford your balloon payment: Refinance your loan before you have to pay up.

 But what if your home has lost value since you bought it?
 What if you are underwater on your home loan, meaning that you owe more money on your mortgage than what your residence is worth?

 It’s not easy to refinance a mortgage loan with negative equity.
 Most lenders require that you have at least 20% equity in your home before they’ll approve your request for a refinance.
 You might be able to refinance through HARP, but you have to meet certain requirements to refinance through this program.